abw/react-one-louder/README.md

 export default Amplifier
 ```

-If you don't explicitly provide a volume property when you use it then it
+If you don't explicitly provide a `volume` property when you use it then it
-defaults to 10.
+defaults to `10`.

 ```jsx
 import Amplifier from './Amplifier.jsx'